Equal-UI/Equal/README.md

 # Features

-- Enterpise class UI based on Equal design system
+🔥 One of the best visuals in Vue ecosystem
-- Built-in dark theme
+🌃 Built-in dark theme
-- Full components customization
+🎨 Full customization
-- Theme building feature with Tailwindcss
+💬 Have tooltips, notifications, popovers
-- Lightweight: 12KB brotli
+👌 Lightweight: 12KB brotli
-- Includes 30+ components
+🔧 Includes 30+ components
-- Based on TypeScript
+💅 Uses your Tailwindcss classes

 # Links